-Make saving money and being creative and resourceful a fun challenge, like a game!
+Get creative and resourceful about saving money, like it’s a game!
 Can you go a whole week on a spending freeze other than absolute necessities and bills?
 Two weeks?
 Really think about the difference between want and need.

-For expenses like groceries, my husband and I have just started using what good ol’ Dave Ramsey recommends – the envelop system.
+For expenses like groceries, my husband and I make bulk trips at Sam’s to save both money and time, and stick to a certain amount per month, similar to what good ol’ Dave Ramsey recommends with the envelop system.
 We budget so much $ for groceries, and whatever we don’t spend at the store we can use to eat out that month.
 This way, we don’t inadvertently go overboard in this area, which is very easy to do.

 Slowing down and simplifying our life has been a great help too – it’s hard to be conscious about spending when you’re head is spinning in survival mode day to day.
 It takes conscious, consistent attention to stay on track.
 Don’t let the craziness of life let your spending get out of control or cause you to lose sight of the state of your accounts, OR your dreams!

-What you may give up by sticking to a budget and saving each month in the short term, you’ll gain ten-fold in the long term.
-It’s a lot like the benefits of healthy eating; you’re not denying yourself the pleasure good-tasting junky food – you’re giving yourself the gift of health, mental clarity, energy and a positive outlook!
+What you may give up by sticking to a budget and saving each month now, you’ll gain ten-fold in the long run.
+It’s a lot like the benefits of healthy eating; you’re not denying yourself the pleasure good-tasting junk food – you’re giving yourself the gift of health, mental clarity, energy and a positive outlook!